vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

 ## Overview
-Blinky application is a simple but self-explanatory example to understand how to represent a "flat" state machine, how to use time events, and how to analyze a state machine behaviour by means of the RKH framework.
+Blinky application is a simple but self-explanatory example to understand how to represent a state machine, how to use time events, and how to analyze a state machine behaviour by means of the RKH framework.
 Moreover, since this example is built by CMake, it could be used as a starting point for building applications based on RKH framework using CMake.
 The Blinky application could be thought as the _hello world_ program of a traditional programming language.

+Despite RKH framework is written in C language, it could be used in a C++ application without much effort.
+This is mainly due to RKH framework was developed from ground up using OOP concepts.
+You have to keep in mind simple things if you want to use it in your C++ application:

+- An active class must be derived from the class ```RKH_SMA_T``` of RKH.
+- Every state machine's action must be implemented as a callback function, whose signature must comply with RKH requirements, but the body of these callbacks are written in C++ language.

 The behavior of Blinky is defined by the following state diagram.